upperlinecode/CS-and-the-City-Curriculum/react/6a-react.md

 ### But First, a Note on Components with State

 So far, we've primarily been using functional components (components written as functions) to build our React applications.
 If you look at most React developer documentation, you'll find that functional components cannot be used to store state.
-As a result, class-based components (components written as classes) are typically introduced at the same time as state is introduced.
+As a result, class-based components (components written as classes) are typically introduced at the same time as when state is introduced.

 In these lessons, however, we have been using (and will continue to use) [a workaround that enables us to write a functional component](https://medium.com/@baronmaximilianwilleford/react-without-this-39a76b8f2160) which has the effect of creating a class-based component that can store state.
-If you're interested, here's a [line-by-line map]() of how the functional contructor is converted to a class-based constructor.
+If you're interested, here's a [line-by-line map]() of how the functional constructor is converted to a class-based constructor.

 The tl;dr here is that we'll be using functional components to store state even though that isn't normally how React is written.